 There are two main flash systems for macro:

-This is mostly expensive, professional gear.
-But if you can afford it you’ll soon find out that this investment worth every penny.
+This is the most expensive professional gear.
+But if you can afford it, you’ll soon find out that this investment worth every penny.

-Ring flash – is a cheaper alternative, but still with good results.
-It comes with adapter rings for different lens diameters and with colored flash diffusers as so you can give your picture some nice color shades.
-The ring flash offer a shadow free image.
-As the flash light source is mounted on the lens and the light power is low, it is designed for close up pictures.
+Ring flash – is a cheaper alternative but still with excellent results.
+It comes with adapter rings for different lens diameters and with colored flash diffusers so you can give your picture some lovely color shades.
+The ring flash offers a shadow-free image.
+As the flashlight source is mounted on the lens and the light power is low, it is designed for close-up pictures.

 Please keep in mind that this will not work with the reverse ring technique.
-As in this specific case you are reversing the lens to attach them to the camera through the medium of the reverse ring.
+As in this specific case, you are reversing the lens to attach them to the camera through the reverse ring medium.
 In which situation, the side of the lens to which we refer when we talk about the ”diameter of the lens” (the location where the ring flash must be mounted) is now already used.

-For this scenario I would recommend a gun flash, hammerhead flash or a studio flash (with diffusers and / or reflectors – as needed), or just the natural light when possible.
+For this scenario, I would recommend a gun flash, hammerhead flash, or a studio flash (with diffusers or reflectors – as needed), or just the natural light when possible.

-If you want to read more about macro flash systems, I wrote a post that you can read here
+If you want to read more about macro flash systems, I wrote a post about that.

 Studio flashes are designed to give the photographer absolute lighting control for their pictures.

-The studio photographer has the option to use a single light source or multiple heads depending on task – portraiture, fashion, model, macro etc…
+The studio photographer can use a single light source or multiple heads depending on the task – portraiture, fashion, model, macro, etc.

-My goal is not only to share information, but my experience also.
-For that I am talking mostly about my mistakes, which I am hoping that is a possible way to keep other from doing the same as I’ve done.
+My goal is not only to share information but my experience also.
+For that, I am talking mostly about my mistakes, which I hope is a possible way to keep others from doing the same as I’ve done.

 Please ask below if you need more information, or comment with anything you may want to add.
-I am always happy to help and to learn from your experience, if you’re happy to share too.
+I am always happy to help and learn from your experience if you’re happy to share.
 Thanks for reading through the end!